CPJKU/madmom/README.rst

     Proceedings of IEEE International Workshop on Machine Learning for Signal Processing (MLSP), 2016.
 ..
 [18] Filip Korzeniowski and Gerhard Widmer,
-    *End-to-End Musical Key Estimation Using a Convolutional Neural Network*, Proceedings of the 25th European Signal Processing Conference (EUSIPCO), 2017.
+    *Genre-Agnostic Key Classification with Convolutional Neural Networks*, Proceedings of the 19th International Society for Music Information Retrieval Conference (ISMIR), 2018.

 Acknowledgements
 ================